tolstoyevsky/hubot-pugme/README.md

 ## Licensing

-hubot-vote-or-die is available under the [Apache License, Version 2.0](LICENSE).
+hubot-pugme is available under the [Apache License, Version 2.0](LICENSE).